MariuszJozef/CppDatabases/README.md

 - individual rows into struct variables
 - whole tables or multiple rows into vectors or row structs.

 Skeleton of unit tests is in place and works.
-The meat of tests will be completed very soon ;~D
+The meat of tests will be completed very soon ;~)

 In the meantime, when the program is run it prints out the data retrieved from tables